amine7777/ansible-role-mariadb/README.md

 Role Variables
 --------------
-These variables helps to manage mariadb installation.
+These variables help you to manage mariadb installation.

 You can specify your mariadb root password in this variable.
 ```yaml